Leading businesses all across the globe are beginning to understand the significance of responsive web applications.

 They can easily make the user experience a clumsy one, especially if opened on older devices.

-With responsive design, the expectation is to have navigation features and content dynamically adjusted, never mind the different types of devices it will be used on.
+With responsive design, we expect navigation features and content to adjust dynamically, regardless of the different types of devices users will use it on.

-We know that one of the primary expectations from mobile responsive design is the scaling of content.
+We know that one of the primary expectations of mobile-responsive design is the scaling of content.
 This further leads to a more consistent user experience.

-There’s a need to retrieve these over slower networks and then scaled them to fit a screen.
+There’s a need to retrieve these over slower networks and then scale them to fit a screen.

-Many organizations, therefore, make use of adaptive design which further uses server-side logic in order to adjust the content for different devices.
+Many organizations, therefore, use adaptive design, which uses server-side logic to adjust the content for different devices.

 After all, responsive is about taking stuff, only to reformat it to the size of a given screen.